 The balance at the end of the period should agree with the balance in the organization’s checkbook register or Bank Statement Report for that time period.

 Successful organizations—even smaller groups—have systems in place to ensure the accuracy of information.
-Why reinvent the wheel with a home-built system or one that uses multiple different tools, when MoneyMinder can do it at the click of a button for $159 per year?
-Take MoneyMinder PRO for a free spin for 30 days.
+Why reinvent the wheel with a home-built system or one that uses multiple different tools, when MoneyMinder can do it at the click of a button for $199 per year?
+Take MoneyMinder for a spin for 30 days.
 No credit card or obligation.